Get Real About Getting Active

 Have a backup plan.

 Be ready to go to “Plan B” when life happens!
-If you prefer to exercise outdoors, find an indoor location like a mall or recreation center as an alternative in bad weather.
+If you prefer to exercise outdoors, find an indoor location such as a mall or recreation center as an alternative in bad weather.
 Fit in some extra steps when work gets in the way of your workout.
 Or create an at-home workout for when you just can’t make it to the gym.

 Understand that lapses and setbacks are normal.